srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The `Connection` structure only contains a pointer to a weight.
 But where is the actual weight?

-The answer is I put all the weights together in a *weights block* and locate it at the end of the `Network` structure, just after the last `Layer`.
+The answer is I removed the weights from the nodes and instead put all together in a *weights block* located at the end of the `Network` structure, just after the last `Layer`.
 This design has several advantages: first, the weights are kept together with the rest of the network inside the same memory block.
 Second, the separation of weights from the nodes allows for convenient weight sharing.

-The following drawing shows how all the above components fit together to create the `Network` data structure.
+The following drawing shows how all of the above components fit together to create the `Network` structure.

 ![_config.yml]({{ site.baseurl }}/images/dnn_network_struct_design.png)

 ### Network Definition

-To build a network one has to first define a model, i.e. define how many layers the network shall have, how may nodes are inside of each layer, etc.
+To build a network one first has to define a model.
+How many layers shall the network have, how may nodes are inside each layer, etc.
-To do so I introduced a new structure called `LayerDefinition` which holds the key parameters for each layer and will be attached via a pointer to the respective layer structure (see above).
+To do so I introduced a new structure called `LayerDefinition` that holds the key definition parameters of each layer and that will be attached to the respective layer structure via a pointer.

 ```c
 struct LayerDefinition{